International Shipping with NRGship

 NOTE: The rules for when a CO is needed change often.
 Please be sure to verify the current criteria requiring a CO before sending your shipment.
 Visit UPS TradeAbility for more details to determine if you need a CO.

-In addition to the information required for each form, you'll have to add product information.
-You can add products using the "Add Goods" popup window.
-There are tabs on the window that outline what details you will need for each product based on the form(s) that you are preparing.
-For descriptions, simply roll over the labels of each field on the form to if you need assistance on what to enter. (see picture below).
+In addition to the information required for each form, you'll have to add goods or item information using the "Add Goods" popup window.
+There are tabs on the window that outline what details you will need for each product based on the int'l form(s) that you are preparing.
+For help, simply roll over the labels of each field on the form to if you need assistance on what to enter. (see picture below).

 Once you've added the product detail - the product will be displayed in the list view on the main international page.
 At any time you can edit it by clicking on the row.